 Primary authentication (for example, password) is the initial identifying information of the user that is requesting access to the application.

 If the Cloud Authentication Service is managing primary authentication, in the Primary Authentication Method drop-down list, select the authentication method to use.
+Note the following:

 In the Access Policy for Additional Authentication drop-down list, select the access policy to apply to SAML requests from this SP if primary authentication succeeds.